canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/2018-12-13 Meeting Minutes.md

 Some hurdles:

 * freeing up the developers
-* logitistical: on-site, virtual, both, etc.
+* logistical: on-site, virtual, both, etc.

 Might want to look for recent/current RFI for subjects